Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 {: #fig-hsext-streamid title="Stream ID Extension Message"}

 The Extension Contents field holds a sequence of UTF-8 characters (see {{fig-hsext-streamid}}).
-The maximum allowed size of the SrteamID extension is 512 bytes.
+The maximum allowed size of the StreamID extension is 512 bytes.
 The actual size is determined by the Extension Length field ({{handshake-packet-structure}}), which defines the length in four byte blocks.
 If the actual payload is less than the declared length, the remaining bytes are set to zeros.